OAndris/learning_reference/databases/README.md

     - Requires a linking table with two foreign keys for referencing the primary keys of the two connected tables
 - **One-to-One (1 : 1) relationship**
     - Associates a single record from a table with a single record from another table (exclusively)
+    - It is rarely used.
+A use case might be to outsource related, but sensitive data to another table (which can have different access rights than the original table)
 - **Referential Integrity**
     - Databases can be made aware of relationships between tables and prevent users from modifying data in a way that violates those relationships
     - It helps us to maintain the integrity, consistency of the data